neondatabase/website/content/docs/introduction/roadmap.md

     * Showing the last active branch on the **Branches** page.
 This helps make it easier for you to clean up unused branches.

-* **Improvements to Vercel integration**

-    Adding support for GitHub and Bitbucket as part of the Vercel integration.
-Additionally, to ensure that users of the integration that access Neon from Vercel's serverless environment do not run out connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.

-* **Improved project sharing**

-    We're making it easier to view who owns which projects when sharing projects with others.
-We're also improving how usage limits are handled between shared projects.
-This is part of laying the groundwork for adding support for organization features in Neon.

 * **Various improvements to the Neon Console**

     We are always improving the usability of our Neon Console.
 Some upcoming improvements include: